anderssv/the-example/doc/tttd.md

 When you have changes in data structures or logic, how many places do you have to fix issues?
 TTTD will _reduce_ that.
 [Object Mother](https://martinfowler.com/bliki/ObjectMother.html) helps, but this is the missing companion to that.

-This is a small example, but these are the kind of changes that will usually ripple through your system and tests and make re-factoring slower and more error-prone :smile: By employing TTTD, it will update the data-structures that you don't really need (or know that you need) in your tests such that you are testing a consistent state in your domain all the time.
+This is a small example, but these are the kind of changes that will usually ripple through your system and tests and make re-factoring slower and more error-prone 😄 By employing TTTD, it will update the data-structures that you don't really need (or know that you need) in your tests such that you are testing a consistent state in your domain all the time.

 Especially in Kotlin, this makes it much easier to have non-nullable fields with real values all over your domain. :rocket: